linode/docs/docs/products/networking/vlans/guides/vlans-beta-note-shortguide/index.md

 ---

 {{< note >}}
-Linode VLANs solution is now in beta and available through the [Linode Green Light program](https://www.linode.com/green-light/#sign-up-form).
-Green Light members can test this feature before it’s generally available.
+Linode VLANs is now in beta and available through the [Linode Cloud Manager](https://cloud.linode.com/) and the [Linode API](/docs/products/networking/vlans/developers/).
+Users can test this feature before it’s generally available.
 For more information visit the [VLAN product page](https://www.linode.com/products/vlan/).
 {{</ note >}}